DenitsaStoianova/Data-Structures-and-Algorithms/Week11/HashTableTheory/README.md

 # What is load factor?
 ```
 Let
-n	=	Number of keys stored in hash table
+n=Number of keys stored in hash table
-m	=	Number of slots in hash table
+m=Number of slots in hash table
-a	=	n/m
+a=n/m

 a = average number of elements in a chain, or load factor
 a can be less than or greater than 1